Klaidonis/Event-Bot/README.md

 ![Header](assets/Event-bot.png)

-## A bot with which you can manage events in different groups and so that people can easily make decisions.
+<h2 aligin="center">A bot with which you can manage events in different groups and so that people can easily make decisions.</h2>

 ### Import list for Event bot